makrai/notes/liu16-lang-indep-compos-personality-trait.md

 # Abstract

 * Many methods have been used to recognise author personality
-  * e.g. linear regression or Support Vector Machines
+  * eg linear regression or Support Vector Machines
 * This work uses deep-learning based models on
   * characters to build hierarchical word and sentence representations
   * applied to a corpus of tweets, shows SOTA performance across